 The Cameron Highlands has a number of other attractions, including strawberry farms, steamboat restaurants and butterfly gardens.
 Try to avoid visiting on a weekend when the area swells with local visitors.

-Getting Around Ipoh
+Getting To and Around Ipoh

+If you are wondering how to get to Ipoh, we recommend a rental car.
 Ipoh is a large city that is very spread out and for that reason we recommend having a car to get around.
 You can stay in the old town area and use taxis to access sights further away, but we like having the convenience of a car.
 We rented a car in KL and dropped it off in Penang and that was a great way to travel through peninsular Malaysia.
 Driving in Malaysia can take a little getting used, especially if you aren’t used to driving on the left.

 Since we lived in Ipoh, it will always have a special place in our hearts.
 We might be biased, but we think it is a great destination to include on your Malaysia itinerary.
 Allocate 2-3 days to explore all of these fun things to do in Ipoh.